guilbaults/TrailblazingTurtle/docs/cfaccess.md

 ## Configuration

-You must configure your application to be accessable to Cloudflare.
+You must configure your application to be accessible to Cloudflare.
 Cloudflare provides [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/), a daemon which connects out to the Cloudflare Network and tunnels traffic back to your application, no Public IP address required.

 Configure your IDP(s) and Enable Cloudflare Access for your application.